 Disaster planning and recovery is a critical exercise for every company.
 In addition to the safety of your employees and the protection of your physical space, with technology at the core of most businesses, planning for emergencies and recovery is a crucial, ongoing need.

 Does your business have a disaster recovery plan?
 Well they should.
 Without a plan, sensitive data and information could be lost forever should something ever happen to your physical files.
 Could your business survive that?
+You may think "Oh, that'll never happen to my business."
+However, it's always best to prepare for the worst and hope for the best.

 More than half of employees report using mobile devices, either employer-provided or personal for work purposes.
 There is no doubt that portability and connectivity play a huge role in small and medium business development opportunities.
 It can be incredibly efficient, but it also can be risky as employers across the country report that their biggest security concerns is mobile technology.